DeepFreight: Integrating Deep Reinforcement Learning and Mixed Integer Programming for Multi-transfer Truck Freight Delivery: Proposed Approach: DeepFreight

-Specifically, the environment state space $S$ for this package delivery dispatch problem includes three terms: \begin{enumerate} \item current epoch number $k$; \item distribution of the trucks at epoch $k$: the number of the trucks at each stop; \item unfinished delivery requests at epoch $k$, which are initialized at the beginning of each episode and updated with the epochs. \end{enumerate}
+Specifically, the environment state space $S$ for this package delivery dispatch problem includes four terms: \begin{enumerate} \item current epoch number $k$; \item distribution of the trucks at epoch $k$: the number of the trucks at each stop; \item available capacity of each truck; \item unfinished delivery requests at epoch $k$, which are initialized at the beginning of each episode and updated with the epochs. \end{enumerate}

-As for the individual observation space $Z$, it is for a single truck, so it replaces the item (2) with "the current stop that the truck is at" and keeps item (1) and item (3).
+As for the individual observation space $Z$, it is for a single truck, so it replaces the item 2) 3) with the truck's current stop and available capacity respectively and keeps item 1) 4).

 Moreover, the individual action space $U$ includes: \begin{enumerate} \item $next\_stop \in \{1, 2, \cdot\cdot\cdot, N_s\}$ : the index of the next stop; \item invalid dispatch: there are some constraints for the dispatch decisions to be valid (e.g. within the time limit). \end{enumerate} In this case, the dimension of the individual action space $U$ is $N_s+1$.